-- It is usually told to avoid public transport.
-If you do, use Google Maps to make sure you are on the right path.
+- It is usually advised to avoid public transportation.
+If you do, use Google Maps to ensure you are on the right path.

 - For security reasons, don't take pictures at the Srinagar international airport.

-- Only a Postpaid sim card works in Jammu & Kashmir and Leh & Ladakh.
-Prepaid sim card does not work in these states due to security reason.
+- Only a postpaid SIM card works in Jammu, Kashmir, Leh, and Ladakh.
+Prepaid SIM cards do not work in these states due to security reasons.
 Check with your tour operator for more details.

-- If you are going to a holy place, cover your head at the main entrance and take off your shoes.
+- If you go to a holy place, cover your head at the main entrance and remove your shoes.